classy-python/ccbv/README.md

 # [Classy Class Based Views](https://ccbv.co.uk)

 Django's Generic class-based views provide a lot of common functionality to users.
-However, they are made up of up to nine, at the time of writing, parent classes or mixins.
+However, they are made up of up to twelve parent classes or mixins, at the time of writing.
 Knowing what functionality comes from which parent class/mixin is a tricky proposition.

 CCBV provides a breakdown of each view's inheritance hierarchy, methods, and attributes.